 In the energy sector, six of the 13 characteristics that will drive intelligent systems success need to be designed in place now, and the sequencing of these characteristics will matter.
 For six out of 10 energy companies, this is not yet happening.
 However, 41% of the sector’s leaders believe that intelligent systems can positively transform how carefully and efficiently we use environmental resources and that we can become more adaptive.

-There is a significant shift in vision when energy companies consider what intelligent systems could deliver today versus five years from now.
-The current vision includes the ability to predict system failures and resolutions, the capacity to seamlessly link all systems between supplier and end customer, and the ability to make business decisions autonomous.
+They are shifting their vision of what intelligent systems can and will deliver.
+Current goals include the ability to predict system failures and resolutions, the capacity to seamlessly link all systems between supplier and end customer, and the ability to make business decisions autonomous.
 The ambition for five years from now includes a much more aggressive focus on data-centric decision-making on the far edge of the cloud.
-However, beliefs about how to achieve success around this vision are not consistent.

 16% of energy companies already see themselves as intelligent systems digital business companies.
-However, one in three are generating very low returns, and the leading perceived barrier for this sector is that they will remain in the stage of strategic discussions for the next three years.
-Yet 81% of leaders believe that embedded devices and applications will increasingly be used in innovative ways that are still undiscovered, in a dynamic sector rife with possibilities – like predictive power consumption models of small cities that can be delivered with machine learning algorithms some 36 hours ahead of actual consumption patterns.
+Still, one in three are generating low returns, and the leading perceived barrier for this sector is that they will remain in strategic discussions for the next three years.
+Beliefs about how to achieve the ambitious new vision are not consistent across the sector.

 81% of energy leaders say that over 50% of their embedded products and services will be designed for use on the far edge.

-Proper investment is essential.
-These companies must make a core initial investment in customization in the cloud, performance on the edge, and prediction of stresses and failures, along with a real-time workflow environment allowing teams and business units to bring it all together on the far edge.
-Of all the intelligent system characteristics that will drive impact, 63% will need to be built within the next three years.
+Of all the intelligent systems characteristics that will drive impact, 63% will need to be built within the next three years.
 The longer-term nice-to-haves will contribute less than 20% toward the success of intelligent systems in the energy sector.